sjehutch/twitterbot-reply/README.md

 Create a twitter application by going to https://apps.twitter.com > Create new

 **Step 2**
--Download this repo
+Download this repo

 **Step 3**
--Update the keys with your keys otherwise you will be spamming with my twitter account :-)
+Update the keys with your keys otherwise you will be spamming with my twitter account :-)

-**Step4 **
+**Step4**
--Update and play around with the code (make sure you create a branch of your own first
+Update and play around with the code (make sure you create a branch of your own first

-Step 5
+**Step 5**
--save the py file run python hello.y and check out your twitter feed
+save the py file run python hello.y and check out your twitter feed

 ###to-dos
--Showing how to run this as a background job
+Showing how to run this as a background job

--Pulling the keyword i want to search from a db or a place where i can update it on the fly -Better verbose logging
+Pulling the keyword i want to search from a db or a place where i can update it on the fly

+Better verbose logging

 ##Sample
 -This is my bot responding with an image to a tweet about fitness